 In this and the next quiz, we’ll develop a method to do precisely that, called Gaussian elimination.

-Let’s start by revisiting a 3-variable system, say Which of the following 2-variable systems is equivalent to the 3-variable system?
+Let’s start by revisiting a 3-variable system, say Which of the following represents a reduction of this 3-variable system to a 2-variable system?

 The previous problem illustrates a general process for solving systems: